lamberta/devkit-doc/api/ui/widget/listview.md

 ~~~

 ### datasource.add (item)
-1. `item {object}` ---Add an item to the data source.
+1. `item {array|object}` ---Add an item to the data source.
 Multiple items can be added by combining them in an `array`.
-2. Return: `{object}` ---The item passed in.
-If passed multiple items, return them in an `array`.
+2. Return: `{array|object}`

-Add or update an item in the datasource.
-Add multiple items
-to a datasource by passing them in an array: `datasource.add([item1, item2, item3])`.
+Adds or updates an item in the datasource.
+Add multiple items to a datasource by passing them in an array: `datasource.add([item1, item2, item3])`.
+Returns the item(s) you passed in.

 ### datasource.remove (key)
 1. `key {string}` ---The key value of the item to be removed.
-2. Return: `{object}` ---The removed item.
+2. Return: `{object}`

-Remove an item from the data source.
-By default, a data
+Removes and returns an item from the data source by its key value.
-source uses the `id` property of an item as a key.

 ### datasource.clear ()

 Remove all items from the datasource.
+Note that this will cause the "Remove" event to be published for all the items currently in the list.

 ### datasource.getCount ()
 1. Return: `{number}`